Boo Seeka

 Boo Seeka is the solo project of Australian electropop singer-songwriter, Ben "Boo" Gumbleton.
-Boo Seeka have released one studio album to date.
+Boo Seeka have released three studio albums.

 History

 2015-2018: Beginnings and Never Too Soon

 Boo Seeka's debut single "Kingdom Leader" was released in January 2015.

 In 2015, Boo Seeka covered MØ's "Pilgrim", which was included on Like a Version compilation.
 Boo Seeka was nominated for Unearthed Artist of the Year at the J Awards in 2015.

-In January 2016, his single "Deception Bay" was ranked at number 50 on the Triple J Hottest 100, 2015.
+In January 2016, their single "Deception Bay" was ranked at number 50 on the Triple J Hottest 100, 2015.

 The band list Massive Attack, Mayer Hawthorne and Cody Chesnutt as influences.

 On 4 August 2017, Boo Seeka released their debut album, Never Too Soon, which peaked at number 8 on the ARIA Charts.

-2020-present: Between The Head & The Heart
+2020-present: Between the Head & the Heart

 In May 2020, upon the release of "Take a Look", Gumbleton confirmed an upcoming second album.

 On 22 June 2021, Gumbleton said that he and May had parted ways due to "fundamental differences" and Boo Seeka would now be a solo project.

-Boo Seeka's second album, Between The Head & The Heart was released on 30 June 2022.
+Boo Seeka's second album, Between the Head & the Heart was released on 30 June 2022.

+In October 2023, Boo Seeka announced the forthcoming release of their third studio album Midnight Highlight.
+In the following months Boo Seeka supported Boy & Bear on their tour of Europe.